 Napa County's public health officials are responsible for the health and medical needs of the county, an expansive mission that intersects with a broad cross-section of the county's residents and seasonal workers.
 Funding related to the mitigation of and response to incidents with direct links to unfavorable health outcomes has historically been disproportionately affected by budget cuts during times of financial shortfall.
-The County strongly urges State policymakers to maintain its investment inresist any cuts to this includes investment in local public health systems and healthcare providers, which are key partners to local governments during public health emergencies. -...
-Finally, current statutory local public health authority gives counties an appropriate level of discretion to respond to public health incidents, and the County will oppose any efforts seeking to diminish its existing local health authority.
+The County strongly urges State policymakers to resist any cuts to this particularly vital source of funding and to continue to allow flexibility to focus on surge events.

 The County also advocates for policies and funding that sustain the financial viability of local public health systems and local healthcare providers, including hospitals and community health partners.
-Napa County and neighboring counties cannot afford to lose any healthcare facilities.
+Napa County and neighboring counties cannot afford to lose any health care facilities.
 The closure of facilities in neighboring counties may shift patients to Napa's community health facilities, stretching their capacity to properly care for an increased patient load.
-Therefore, it is imperative that the State continues to support facilities that demonstrate a genuine need for additional funding to remain s
+Therefore, it is imperative that the State continues to support facilities that demonstrate a genuine need for additional funding to remain solvent.

-- Resist cuts to Maintain -local public health funding. - Seek investment in local public health systems and healthcare providers. - Maintain current scope of local public health authority.
+- Resist cuts to public health funding. - Continue investment in local public health systems and healthcare providers.